 4 - What if your paid carer is off during Christmas?

 This is a time of year when many staff take holiday time off so that they can see their own family and friends.
-This leaves family carers with sole responsibility for caring for their loved one with Alzheimer’s or dementia.
+This leaves family carers with sole responsibility for caring for their loved one with dementia.
 Check out our tips to make sure you manage to care for your loved one while also looking after your own health.

 Don’t be hard on yourself